High Protein Strawberry Strudel Yogurt Bowl (High-Protein Recipe)

 Troubleshooting & FAQ

-Why is my yogurt base chalky or grainy?
+Why is my yogurt bowl chalky?

-Why is the mixture too runny?
+Why is my yogurt bowl too runny?

-Can I use frozen strawberries instead of fresh?
+Can I use frozen strawberries?

 Substitutions Table